Grunticus03/ElasticMARC/README.md

 1. Open a browser and navigate to your Kibana instance.
 2. Select Management on the left side, then Saved Objects.
 3. Click the Import button at the top right of this page.
-4. Navigate to the kibana\visuals folder and select dmarcvisuals.json
+4. Navigate to the kibana\visuals folder and select DMARCsearches.json
 5. If prompted, select Yes, to overwrite all saved objects.
+6. Repeat step 4 to import DMARCVisuals.json and DMARCDashboards.json.
-6. To view the preconfigured dashboards, select Dashboard on the left side of the page.
+7. To view the preconfigured dashboards, select Dashboard on the left side of the page.
-7. To view individual visualizations, select Visualize on the left side of the page.
+8. To view individual visualizations, select Visualize on the left side of the page.

 ### Optional Field Formatting
 Kibana provides the ability to format fields in a variety of ways.
 In particular, you can create links on fields utilizing the field value as part of the URL.
 Process to do this is outlined below.